openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ### Creating a New Job

-If the new tests do not align with any existing job across all workflows, it is possible to create a dedicated job for them.
+If new tests do not align with any existing job across all workflows, it is possible to create a dedicated job for them.

 An example dedicated job for a single set of tests from [`linux.yml`](./../../../../.github/workflows/linux.yml):